Lnferrari/movie-finder/README.md

 # movie-finder

+### Exercise given in class in order to practice fetch

 In this project we will build Movie Search App using Fetch this is an example about this project deployed with netlify [movie-search-app](https://compassionate-stonebraker-36a5b5.netlify.app/)